Uma Maheswaran: PLOTE

-After leaving the LTTE, Maheswaran founded the People's Liberation Organisation of Tamil Eelam (PLOTE).
-On the night of 19 May 1982 Maheswaran along fellow PLOTE members Jotheeswaran and Sivaneswaran (Nirnajan) were involved in a shootout with Prabhakaran and Raghavan (Sivakumar) of the LTTE at the Pondy bazaar in Thiyagarayanagar, Madras, India.
+After leaving the LTTE, Maheswaran founded his own militant group, the People's Liberation Organisation of Tamil Eelam (PLOTE).

+On the night of 19 May 1982, Maheswaran and fellow PLOTE members Jotheeswaran and Sivaneswaran (Nirnajan) were involved in a shootout with Prabhakaran and Raghavan (Sivakumar) of the LTTE at the Pondy bazaar in Thiyagarayanagar, Madras, India.
 Jotheeswaran was injured and hospitalised but Maheswaran and Sivaneswaran escaped.
-Maheswaran was arrested near Gummidipoondi railway station on 25 May 1982 after a shoot out with the police but was later bailed.
-Maheswaran and PLOTE carried out bank robberies and kidnappings to finance their activities.
-Maheswaran's actions led to divisions within PLOTE and number of splinter groups were formed including the Eelam National Democratic Liberation Front (ENDLF).
-Maheswaran dealt harshly with dissension and is alleged to have carried out 38 murders.
+Maheswaran was arrested near Gummidipoondi railway station on 25 May 1982 after a shoot out with the police but was later released on bail.
+Maheswaran and the PLOTE would continue to carry out bank robberies and kidnappings to finance their activities.

+Maheswaran's actions eventually led to divisions within the PLOTE, resulting in a number of defections and splinter groups to be formed, including the Eelam National Democratic Liberation Front (ENDLF).
+Maheswaran was known to deal with dissent very harshly, and is alleged to have carried out 38 murders.

 Maheswaran was involved in the failed 1988 Maldives Coup.
-On 16 July 1989 Maheswaran was abducted by six men in Colombo.
-His bullet ridden body was later found on Frankfurt Place, Bambalapitiya, near the Maldivian High Commission.
-The ENDLF, an Indian backed offshoot of PLOTE, claimed responsibility for the assassination.
-Some sources blamed the assassination on disgruntled members of PLOTE.
+On 16 July 1989, Maheswaran was abducted by six men in Colombo.
+His bullet ridden body was later found at Frankfurt Place, Bambalapitiya, near the Maldivian High Commission.
+The ENDLF, an Indian-backed offshoot of PLOTE, claimed responsibility for the assassination, however some sources blamed the assassination on dissenting members of the PLOTE itself.